Crossfertilizing ISDS with TRIPS

 Date Written: August 17, 2017

-In the past few years, investor–state dispute settlement (ISDS) has garnered considerable scholarly, policy and media attention.
+In the past few years, investor-state dispute settlement (ISDS) has garnered considerable scholarly, policy and media attention.
 Such attention can be partly attributed to the negotiation of the Trans-Pacific Partnership and the Transatlantic Trade and Investment Partnership (TTIP).
 It can also be attributed the growing use of ISDS to address international disputes involving intellectual property investments.
-Recent examples include Philip Morris’s now-failed attempts to challenge the plain packaging regulations for tobacco products in Australia and Uruguay and Eli Lilly's equally unsuccessful effort to challenge the patentability requirements in Canada.
+Recent examples include Philip Morris’s now-failed attempts to challenge the tobacco control measures in Australia and Uruguay and Eli Lilly's equally unsuccessful effort to invalidate the patentability requirements in Canada.

 Suggested Citation: Suggested Citation